Victor Collin de Plancy: Life

-Collin de Plancy was born on November 22, 1853 in Plancy, a small town near Troyes in the Champagne region of eastern France, the son of Jacques Collin de Plancy, a Jesuit priest and prolific writer on the occult whose name is still much more familiar in France than that of his son.
+Collin de Plancy was born on November 22, 1853, in Plancy, a small town near Troyes in the Champagne region of eastern France, the son of Jacques Collin de Plancy, a former freethinker and occultist who had converted to Catholicism.
 Despite the name, Collin de Plancy was not of noble pedigree.
 Against the strict laws of lineage Victor's father had illicitly added the "de Plancy" to his family name of Collin in a move that would later bring accusations against the son.

 As a very young man Victor Collin de Plancy studied in Paris at the Ecole de l'Immaculée Conception before gaining entrance to the prestigious École des Langues Orientales Vivantes, where he trained in Chinese, graduating in 1877.
 Though he had ambitions for entering the diplomatic corps, he was posted instead to Peking as a junior interpreter, often a preliminary step to seeking consular duties.
 Prevented by his stationing in Peking from taking the requisite exam for consular assignment (administered only at Paris), it was 1883 before he finally received his coveted consular position, when he was named consul second class at Peking.
 In 1884 he was promoted to acting French consul at Shanghai, where he served during the Sino-French War, distinguishing himself by services rendered to a cholera-stricken French fleet harbored in Shanghai during the conflict for which he was made an Officer of the Legion of Honor.
 It was during this posting that Collin de Plancy served briefly as the first French consul to Korea, when relations were opened with that country in 1887.
 He would go on to serve as French consul in Japan before returning to Korea in 1896 as the resident French consul in that country.
 Except for extended sick leaves in 1899–1900 and 1905–1906, Collin de Plancy would spend the years from 1896 to 1906 in Seoul, where he would eventually be promoted full minister.
 He would serve only briefly as French minister to Bangkok in 1906 before requesting full retirement 1907.